alexjgriffith/love3d-min/readme.md

 # 3D in Love2d
 There seems to be a lack of end to end resources for applying a perspective matrix in Love2d.
-Hope this repo helps those who are interested in integrating 3d elements into their 2d games.
+Hope this repo helps those who are interested in integrating 3d elements into their love2d games.

+This project is made using fennel V 1.2.0 and Love v11.4.
+It should work with any subversion of love 11.
+Note: The mat4 library is a WIP.

 ![3D in Love2d](love3d-min.png "3D perspective in Love2d")